Your academic institution can join AMA efforts via the AMA Academic Leadership Group Membership Program, which

 - FREIDA Online® with access to more than 9,000 GME programs.

-- AMA Virtual Mentor, a forum for medical ethics.
+- AMA Journal of Ethics, a forum for medical ethics.

 - Choosing a Medical Specialty: The AMA’s Resource Guide for Medical Students assists students with their specialty selection.